 LSST construction milestones are shown on the project schedule.

-The LSST has a Science Advisory Committee, which represents the scientific community, and advises the Director on matters of policy and science decisions that come up during construction.
+Rubin Observatory has a Science Advisory Committee, which represents the scientific community, and advises the Director on matters of policy and science decisions that come up during construction.